MohammadHAbbaspour/MohammadHAbbaspour.github.io/_pages/experience.md

 toc:
   sidebar: left
 ---
-## **Research Assistant**
+## **Undergraduate Research Assistant**

-* Natural Language Processing LAB IUST
+* Computer Engineering Department at IUST
-  * Studied about utilizing PEFT methods in MoE models
-  * Conducting research on the behavior of LLMs in multi-agent systems
+  * Studying about natural language processing and mathematical algorithms of text processing
   * Under the supervision of Dr.Sauleh Eetemadi

 <br>

-## **Reasearch Assistant Internship**
+## **Undergraduate Intern**

-* Natural Language Processing LAB IUST
+* Computer Engineering Department at IUST

-  * Working on sentence-transformers for semantic textual similarity
+  * Working on semantic textual similarity using probabilistic algorithms of text processing
   * Under the supervision of Dr.Sauleh Eetemadi

-* NC State University
-  * Automating LLMs for content analysis
-  * under the supervision of Dr. Chau-Wai Wong

 <br>